WeaponMechanics/MechanicsMain/WeaponMechanics/src/wiki/Shooting.md

 The order of changing fire modes is `1.
 SINGLE`, `2.
 BURST`, `3.
 AUTO`.
 The order can also be just `1.
 SINGLE`, `2.
 AUTO` if `BURST` isn't enabled for this weapon.

+Selective fire current state can be shown [weapon info display](Information.md#weapon_info_display) and their symbols can be changed in file `WeaponMechanics/config.yml` at `Placeholder_Symbols` section.

 * `Trigger`: \<Trigger\>
-  * The trigger which changes firemode to next one
+  * The trigger which changes fire mode to next one
 * `Mechanics`: \<Mechanics\>
   * See [the wiki for mechanics](General.md#mechanics)